ahungryhipster/ahungryhipster.github.io/_posts/2014-06-15-nashville-favorites.md

 ![candidpinewood.jpg](/images/candidpinewood.jpg)
 Tip: Don't expect to get work done here.
 The community table is great but the ambiance of the place won't let you be as productive as you hope for.

-**Honorable Mention: Frothy Monkey**, oh I love this place.
-But the constant crowds make it always difficult to find a table with outlet and be productive.
+**Honorable Mention: Frothy Monkey**, oh I love this place, but the constant crowds make it always difficult to find a table with outlet and be productive.
 However, f you only need to pick something up _and_ have some time to spare, Frothy Monkey is a great option.

 TIP: Google Fiber at Starbucks?
 WHAT?
 Apparently in 2013, Starbucks ended their relationship with AT&T and partnered with Google to enhance their wifi.
 Well, it was _rumoured_ to me that one of the Starbucks on West End has it.
 Google Fiber in Nashville?
 Yes, please.
 We all know [Comcast is literally the worst](http://consumerist.com/2014/04/08/congratulations-to-comcast-your-2014-worst-company-in-america/).